Cosmological inference from within the peculiar local universe: Introduction

-However, to obtain the cosmological redshift from the value measured from Earth (usually quoted in the heliocentric frame), corrections first have to be made for `peculiar' (non-Hubble) velocities.\footnote{As emphasised by \cite{McClure:2007vv}, it is misleading to consider deviations from an uniform Hubble flow as `peculiar' velocities with respect to a Friedmann-Lema\^{\i}tre-Robertson-Walker space-time.
-Peculiar velocities should be thought of as variations in the expansion velocity field of the Universe since we cannot infer the existence of an absolute space that expands uniformly.
-Indeed some aspects of the peculiar velocity field are indistinguishable from cosmic acceleration due to a Cosmological Constant or dark energy \citep{Tsagas:2015mua}.} These are typically a few hundreds of km\,s$^{-1}$, so would appear to only be relevant at low redshift $z \lesssim 0.1$, given that the observed Hubble constant is $h \equiv H_0/100$~Km\,s$^{-1}$\,Mpc$^{-1} \simeq 0.7$.
-Even so they can affect the analysis at high redshift too if proper care is not taken, as explained below.
-Various methods for accounting for peculiar velocities have been proposed \citep{Hudson:2004et}; in general it is a hard task as there are just a few available measurements.
-Hence this problem has often just been circumvented by simply excluding from cosmological fits all the SNe~Ia at low redshifts.
-However this severely deprecates the sample statistics (since about half of all known SNe Ia are in fact local) and moreover it is somewhat arbitrary, {\it e.g.} cuts have been applied at both $z=0.01$ and at $z=0.025$ \citep{Conley:2011ku}.
-Another option is to allow for an \emph{uncorrelated}, and again somewhat arbitrary, dispersion in the velocities of SNe~Ia, e.g. \citet{Perlmutter:1998np} took the redshift uncertainty due to peculiar velocities to be $c\sigma_z = 300$~km~s$^{-1}$, while \citet{Riess:1998cb} used $c\sigma_z = 200$~km~s$^{-1}$.
+The relativistic viewpoint~\citep{McClure:2007vv} is that such deviations from the Hubble flow should be thought of as variations in the expansion velocity field of the universe, rather than as `peculiar velocities' with respect to a uniformly expanding space of the `background cosmology', which is assumed {a priori} to be described by the Friedmann--Lema\'itre equations.
+However, it is the latter approach that has become standard in cosmology, in~particular for measuring the Hubble expansion rate.
+SNe~Ia data \cite{Leibundgut:2000xw}, for example, are analysed in the framework of concordance cosmology (e.g., Ref.\citep{Brout:2022vxf}) by making special relativistic corrections based on models of the local peculiar velocity field.
+For example, in order to obtain the `cosmological' redshift from the measured value, corrections are made for (non-Hubble) velocities using Equation~(\ref{eq:zt}).
+These are typically a few hundreds of km\,s$^{-1}$, so would appear to only be relevant at low redshift $z \lesssim 0.1$.
+However, they can affect the analysis at higher redshift too, since evidence for accelerated expansion is a dimming of the high-redshift SNe~Ia in relation to the low-redshift SNe~\cite{Perlmutter:1998np, Riess:1998cb}.
+Moreover, the local velocity field is quite noisy, reflecting our rather inhomogeneous neighbourhood, and~it is not clear exactly where the separation should be made between the nearby and distant universe.
+Various empirical methods for accounting for peculiar velocities have thus been proposed \citep{Hudson:2004et}; the above problem has often been circumvented by simply excluding from cosmological fits all the SNe~Ia at low redshifts.
+However this severely deprecates the sample statistics (since about a quarter of all known SNe~Ia are in fact very local) and moreover it is somewhat arbitrary, e.g.,~cuts have been applied at both $z=0.01$ and at $z=0.025$ \citep{Conley:2011ku}.
+Another option is to allow for an uncorrelated, and~somewhat arbitrary, dispersion in the velocities of SNe~Ia, e.g.,~\citet{Perlmutter:1998np} took the redshift uncertainty due to peculiar velocities to be $c\sigma_z = 300$~km\,s$^{-1}$, while \citet{Riess:1998cb} used $c\sigma_z = 200$~km\,s$^{-1}$.